AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 ## How to enable

 AEM Eventing is enabled per AEM as a Cloud Service environment and only available to environments in pre-release mode.
-Contact [AEM-Eventing team](mailto:grp-aem-events@adobe.com) to enable your AEM environment with AEM Eventing.
+Contact the <a href="mailto:grp-aem-events@adobe.com">AEM-Eventing team</a> to enable your AEM environment with AEM Eventing.

 If already enabled, see [Enable AEM Events on your AEM Cloud Service Environment](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#enable-aem-events-on-your-aem-cloud-service-environment) for next steps.